How to Develop a Backend and an Admin Panel for a Food Ordering and Delivery App

 - Ruby on Rails

-Ruby on Rails is an advanced framework with as many out-of-the-box solutions as you may need.
+Ruby on Rails is an advanced framework with as many out-of-the-box solutions as you may need which makes web development process quite easy.
 You can find everything from maps and payment gateways to admin panels and UI kits.

 Step 2: Choose a database